Standard Chartered Bank Building: Design

 The building is 191 metres tall.
 Architect Remo Riva of Palmer and Turner led the building's design.
 The building is shaped so that the occupants can enjoy views of both Statue Square and Government Hill.

 The lobby, on the side of the building that faces a small, dark alley, contains two huge stained glass windows, each 10 metres tall and 2.5 metres wide.
 They were designed by Riva and depict scenes of old and new Hong Kong.
 The windows were manufactured in London and shipped to Hong Kong.
 A third stained glass window faces the HSBC Main Building and was designed by Patrick Leung, an interior designer at Palmer and Turner.

 Current occupants

-Currently, the building is home to the Hang Lung Group headquarters and the headquarters of the Standard Chartered Bank (Hong Kong), although the latter's main operation office is now located in Millennium City 1.
+Currently, the building is home to the Hang Lung Group headquarters and the headquarters of the Standard Chartered Bank (Hong Kong), although the latter's main operation office is now located in Millennium City 1, Kwun Tong.